thecodeflayer/alttp-tracker/FAQ.md

 #### Why are you not on the Play Store?
 The short version is "I'm trying."

 The Play Store has very strict policies regarding popular IPs.
 Navigating this has proven to be a challenge.
 I will continue to pursue publication on the play store.
-Meanwhile, I'm hosting here for immidiate access.
+Meanwhile, I'm hosting here for immediate access.
 I'll continue distributing from Github as the update process for the Play Store is also slow and will always be behind what I can distribute here.

 ## New Game Settings